eLearning-BS23/moodle-paygw_sslcommerz/README.md

 - Go to the course you wish to enable payment for, and add the 'Enrolment on payment' enrolment method to the course.
 - Select a payment account, amend the enrolment fee as necessary then click the button 'Add method'

-Click the eye icon opposite Enrolment on payment.
+Click the eye icon opposite Enrolment on payment:

 ![enable Enrolment on Payment](https://user-images.githubusercontent.com/97436713/150732364-f39bae07-d654-49fe-a2a1-d3015c707acc.png)

-To manage payment gateways click on the settings and configure as required.
+To manage payment gateways click on the settings and configure as required:

 ![enable payment gateway](https://user-images.githubusercontent.com/97436713/150734313-7c564f4a-0cbb-4efc-b29e-3058806a77b1.png)